3583Bytes/PokeBot/Readme.md

 ## Seeds

-PokéBot comes with a built-in run recording feature that takes advantage of random number seeding to reproduce runs in their entirety.
+PokéBot comes with a built-in feature that takes advantage of random number seeding to reproduce runs in their entirety.
 Any time the bot resets or beats the game, it will log a number to the Lua console that is the seed for the run.
-If you set `CUSTOM_SEED` in `main.lua` to that number, the bot will reproduce your run, allowing you to [share your times with others](wiki/Seeds.md).
+If you set `CUSTOM_SEED` in `main.lua` to that number, the bot will reproduce your run.
 Note that making any other modifications will prevent this from working.
 So if you want to make changes to the bot and share your time, be sure to fork the repo and push your changes.

 ## Credits